 8. Overcoming Obstacles to Command PT/FEP.
 CFL/ACFLs will experience obstacles when trying to assist Sailors in improving physical readiness.
-Tips are provided for assisting with PT obstacles in Table 4-5.
+Table 4-5 provides tips for assisting with PT obstacles.
 CFLs should remember that when dealing with these obstacles, they should always keep their CO informed.

-Table 4-5.
-Strategies for Ove Obstacle Strategy I do not have time (work, family) Plan ahead.
+Obstacle Strategy I do not have time (work, family) Plan ahead.
 Make time and mark it on your calendar.
 Aim for earlier in the day to prevent last minute commitments from becoming an excuse.
 I do not have anyone to go with Develop a buddy system.
 Members are more likely to PT on off days if someone else is waiting for them.
 I am so tired after work Schedule activity early in the day.
 Look at eating patterns.
 Have you fueled properly during the day to give you consistent energy?
 Look at sleep habits as well.
 Can you go to bed one hour earlier?
 I have small children that I have to get home to Trade babysitting with a friend.
 Do exercises with your children - walking with a stroller, have them ride a bike while you walk or jog.
 The weather Use the confined spaces workout indoors.
 I do not have access to a gym A gym is not required.
 Bodyweight, resistance bands, and workout videos can be used.
 I have to Lose the excuses!
 This is a priority.
 Rate it that way in your day.
 Once a routine is established, it becomes second nature, like brushing teeth and getting dressed in the morning.